PaulNobrega/SimpleKanban/README.md

 }
 ```

-- **tasks**: Array of task objects, each with its text, dates, tag info, and column.
+- **tasks**: Array of task objects, each with its text, dates, stakeholders, notes, tag info, and column.
+- **stakeholders**: Comma-separated list of key stakeholders (emails and names).
+- **notes**: Additional task notes and information.
 - **tags**: Object mapping tag names to their colors.

 ## Extending for Remote Sync